noahfranco/encon/README.md

 # encon
-Using Flex-box to create a beautiful front end interface (Goal: practice using flex-box)
+Using Flex-box to create boxes to practice using the box module (Goal: practice using flex-box)